Set up a third-party internet connection

 1. Check that the Direct Connect service is connected — physical port

-- Make sure that in the ticket On ordering the service, you received a VLAN number to which the operator's port will be added.
+- Make sure you receive a VLAN number on the service order ticket to which the carrier port will be added.

-- Make sure that this VLAN appears in control panels: from the top menu, press Products → Dedicated servers → Network → tab VLAN.
+- Make sure that this VLAN appears in the control panel: from the top menu, click Products → Dedicated Servers → Network → VLAN tab.

 2. Verify or create a global router network

 Make sure that your account has a global router network and includes all devices from which you want to access the Internet through your carrier.
-To see the global routers and their networks created, go to control panels under Network services → Selectel Global Router.
+You can view the created global routers and their networks in the Control Panel under Network Services → Selectel Global Router.

 If you do not already have a global router network or want to create a new one, use the instructions Create a private connection through a global router.